 Production Preparation

 Predominantly in the latter half of the programme, preparation will take place for serial production of staves.
 This will include manufacture of multiple tool sets and formal specification and test of procedures.
 The optimal division of work will be established, QA and organization will be finalised.
-This will all be undertaken in the context of the global stave production planning to establish a manufacturing schedule compatible with the overall LCH schedule, and common manufacturing and QA procedures.
+This will all be undertaken in the context of the global stave production planning to establish a manufacturing schedule compatible with the overall LHC schedule, and common manufacturing and QA procedures.
 Development of an initial production plan and its optimisation will be part of the process.
 It will also be essential at this stage to identify the source of resources required to meet production schedule.

 Strip Electrical and Mechanical QA